dkern/node-red-throttle/readme.md

 **For example:** setting the node to `10 seconds` means, that only one message in ten seconds will be forwarded.

+### By Period

+Limits the passed through messages by a given period of time.
+**For example:** setting the node to `10 seconds` means, that all messages in the first ten seconds will be forwarded.

 ### By Count

 Limits the passed through messages by a given count.